lixiaa7/recipes-pet-project/README.md

 [View the project here!](https://recipes-pet-project.vercel.app/)

 **Summary**
-Developed a recipe management application with a focus on data fetching, state management, and user interaction.
+A recipe management application focused on efficient data fetching and state handling.
-Integrated external API data into a centralized Redux store and implemented simulated CRUD operations such as adding and removing recipes.
+Built with React and modern libraries, the app integrates external API data, supports recipe creation and deletion, and provides a smooth user experience with responsive design and dynamic routing.

-Emphasized clean data flow, predictable state updates, and responsive UI behavior.
+The project demonstrates structured state management with Redux Toolkit, server-state handling with TanStack Query, and clean separation of concerns in a real-world scenario.

 **💡Technologies:**
-* ReactJS
+* React
 * Typescript
 * Tailwind CSS
 * Tanstack Query